Efficient and robust multi-task learning in the brain with modular latent primitives: Appendix

 \subsection{Task performance}

-In order to measure task performance, a test set of 250 trials was randomly generated from a separate seed for each task.
+In order to measure task performance, a test set of 2000 trials was randomly generated from a separate random seed in JAX for each task.
 Performance was calculated as the percentage of correct decisions over this test set. \textit{Decisions}, rather than other error metrics such as mean squared error, were chosen as a performance metric as they reflect the ultimate goal of biological agents.
-A decision was considered correct if the mean output over the response period did not deviate more than a fixed amount ($\frac{2\pi}{10}$) from the target direction, following previous approaches \cite{duncker_organizing_2020}.
+For all output units other than unit 1, a decision was considered correct if the mean output over the response period did not deviate more than a fixed amount ($\delta=0.1$) from the target direction.
+For output unit 1 (which indicated if fixation was maintained throughout the task), a deviation of ($\delta=0.1$) was permitted.
+For all output units, the response was decoded by taking the mean across the last 30 time points (response period) in a given trial.
 Performance was averaged across all output units.